Please note: Due to COVID-19 all 2020-21 Gallery Exhibitions have been postponed.

 September 15, 2020 at 7pm

-Click this link to Register for Hernease Davis' Talk
+This event has passed.
+Click this link to view a recording of Hernease Davis’ Talk

 Hernease Davis is a photo-based artist using photograms, cyanotypes, sound performance and craft to emphasize self-care through the artistic process.
 She has been shaping her practice into a psychological space where she may safely confront emotional scars, respond to visceral impulses, and grow in acceptance of the imperfections inherent in the material process.